icons8/lunacy-docs/docs/libraries.md

 ![Working with UI kits](public/uikitadd.gif)

-On the **Objects** tab, items from a UI kit library appear with the link icon in front of their names (see the figure below).
-It indicates that the object is an instance of a component from an external file.
-You cannot modify such objects, except for the size and overrides.
+On the **Layers** tab, items from a UI kit library appear with the link icon in front of their names (see the figure below).
+It indicates that the layer is an instance of a component from an external file.
+You cannot modify such layers, except for the size and overrides.
 To get more control over a library item, consider the following commands accessible on the context menu or menus invoked from the menu bar and the Inspector:

-* **Detach from Components**: Converts the selected instance into a layered object.
+* **Detach from Components**: Converts the selected instance into a group of layers.
 * **Detach from Library**: Adds the main component of the selected instance to the document assets, i.e. to the Components page.
 After you detach a component from the library, you can work with it as with all other components in your project.
 * **Restore instance size**: Restores the original size of the selected instance.